 NOTE: Capturing CPU or memory-intensive applications such as CAD or 3D modeling software may require a more capable computer.

-Audio MUST be captured.
+Audio CCAP must always be configured to capture audio.
+If there is no audio device installed on the PC, you cannot select CCAP for scheduled captures.
 You can use the built-in sound card input, or 1/8" line-in/mic-in connection, or USB-based audio or capture device (including a microphone on an attached video camera, if there is one).
 Audio levels should be configured on the input to be as high as possible without reaching maximum levels during peaks, which can cause audible distortion during recording.

 Video can be captured using the built in camera on the classroom PC or via a USB-attached video camera.